dvollrath/StudyGuide/facts/expenditure.md

 Regardless, this ratio of gross capital formation to GDP doesn't swing wildly year to year, and it doesn't bounce between 0 and 1.
 It stays within a fairly narrow band of values for each country, although there may be some shifts.
 We'll be able to accommodate those shifts when we get to modeling growth.
 But the two figures will lead to the following stylized fact.

-Stable gross capital formation ratios
-{: .label .label-green }
+{: .fact }
-**The ratio of gross capital formation to GDP ($I/Y$) tends to be stable over time for developed economies.**
+The ratio of gross capital formation to GDP ($I/Y$) tends to be stable over time for developed economies.